-From December 31 2020 a border on the island of Ireland will be avoided.
-The UK performing EU border checks and controls on its behalf on goods coming in and out of Northern Ireland.
-We will update the guidance when new information is released from the UK Government.
+While a Customs and administration border on the island of Ireland has been avoided, the UK is performing EU border checks and controls on its behalf on goods coming in and out of Great Britain and Northern Ireland.

 What will change and how will you be able to move goods?